textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 Since the first editor scoped the doc topic, they fairly take responsibility to start the dedicated Issue.
 They do this by opening the [New page](https://github.com/textpattern/textpattern.github.io/issues/new?assignees=&labels=&template=propose-new-page.md&title=proposed%3A+) template for Issues in the [docs repository](https://github.com/textpattern/textpattern.github.io) and fill in the necessary data ([as described earlier](#issue-template-new-page).
 In this case, the starting title was:

 ```
-proposed: Build a personal blog
+proposed: Build a custom blog
 ```

 And the starting body info was: